HomeEnterprise ITArtificial IntelligenceDetect Technologies joins ranks with Shell, to deploy its AI solution across ops

 Preferred Source of Google

-According to the company, this makes Detect — the first technology start-up which was part of the Shell E4 programme to sign a global framework agreement with Shell.
+According to the company, this makes Detect — the first which was part of the Shell E4 programme to sign a global framework agreement with Shell.
 Shell Ventures has signed an investment agreement to further the company’s growth, a company statement said.

 “We appreciate Shell’s continued confidence in Detect.
 To have the world’s top energy companies sign a global agreement investing in Detect is a strong show of faith in our trajectory,” Detect Technologies, CEO and Co-Founder Daniel Raj David said.